 It’s kind of depressing to think of those long lines the day after Christmas to exchange presents that the giver put much thought into.
 But were not at all what the recipient wanted or will keep.

 So I stepped off the crazy Christmas train.

 For me now at the cusp of 60, holidays are whatever I want them to be.

 My Christmas holiday is simple.
 I cook a meal, one that will provide leftovers and/or freeze.
-And have a very relaxed day.
+Or I might eat a TV dinner and call it good.
+I will have a very relaxed day.

-Or I could be painting, and that has become relaxing for me to some degree.
-If a bit messy!
+Or I could be painting.
+Painting has become a relaxing endeavor for me to some degree.
+I’m kind of a messy painter.
 But I get a whole lot of thinking done while I’m wielding a paint brush.

 I will reiterate that this is a personal choice.
 It is not a judgment of anyone’s holiday plans.

 It’s just not for me.